sazidnur/waer-os-3-article/README.md

 </br> </br> </br>

 ### Tiles
 Also the new Wear OS 3 will make the API for its Tile Widget available for third-party developers to make custom Tiles that will work for all watches.
-Also, tiles like Adidas running, Golfpad, Flo and Outdooractive are part of the third party tiles in the works.
-Using the Tiles API requires targeting API level 26 or higher.
+Also, Third-party tiles in development include Adidas running, Golfpad, Flo, and Outdooractive.
+Using the Tiles API necessitates aiming for API level 26 or higher.

 </br>